With the 13th pick, the Arizona Cardinals select Haason Reddick, linebacker, from Haddon Heights, N.J.

 But while New Jersey may be the birthplace, it is certainly not the hotbed when it comes to college football.
-Considering how much the sport plays into the identity of high school and lower level sports in the area, that is a problem.
+And considering how much the sport plays into the identity of high school and lower level sports in the area, that is a problem.

 The idea for Seton Hall to adopt football should be nothing more than a fleeting concept.
 The school actually did have a football program, twice, from 1882 to 1932, and more documented from 1973 to 1982.

 But times have changed and things have settled that currently make football impractical.
-Research shows that Seton Hall and football did not go hand in hand.
-In its second incarnation, the program competed in Division III, practicing on what was then a muddied Owen T. Carroll Field and playing games in a near empty Giants Stadium to compete, losing more often than not.
+History shows that Seton Hall and football did not go hand in hand.
+In its second incarnation, the program competed in Division III, practicing on what was then a muddied Owen T. Carroll Field and playing games in a near empty Giants Stadium, losing more often than not.

-Football has also clashed with basketball on many campuses with the conflict breaking apart the old version of the Big East in 2013.
+Football has also clashed with basketball on many campuses, with the conflict breaking apart the old version of the Big East in 2013.
 In many instances, embracing football or basketball have been mutually exclusive for universities.
-Seton Hall, and the Big East, which are based in an area of the country that fosters some of the best basketball talent, have through time chosen to identify themselves with basketball, not football.
+Seton Hall and the Big East are based in an area of the country that fosters some of the best basketball talent, and have through time chosen to identify themselves with basketball, not football.